Jump to ↓

 Grasshopper - Best VoIP Calling Platform

 Grasshopper is a scalable solution that forgoes extra features in favor of staying affordable.
+Having fewer features and integrations also makes it easier for new users to figure the platform out from the get-go.

 Grasshopper is a Good Alternative to Mitel if You Need:

-• A phone system for a startup or entrepreneur: Grasshopper has flat monthly rates with no per user fees
+• A phone system for a startup or entrepreneur: Grasshopper has flat monthly rates with no per-user fees

 • A voice and text only system: Grasshopper does not have video conferencing or advanced routing features